-13. CAPITAL RISK MANAGEMENT
+11. CAPITAL RISK MANAGEMENT

-Capital is comprised of equity which at December 31, 2016 was \$18.7 million (December 31, 2015 - \$20.0 million).
+Capital is comprised of equity which at March 31, 2017 was \$17.3 million (December 31, 2016 - \$18.7 million).
 The Company manages its capital structure and attempts to make adjustments to it, in order to have the funds available to support its exploration, development and/or operating activities.

 The Company's objective when managing capital is to safeguard its ability to continue as a going concern in order to pursue the exploration of its mineral properties and maximize shareholders' returns.
 The Company satisfies its capital requirements through careful management of its cash resources and by utilizing short-term loans or equity issues, as necessary, based on the prevalent economic conditions of both the industry and the capital markets and the underlying risk characteristics of the related assets.
-As at December 31, 2016 and 2015, the Company had the Unsecured Convertible Loan (Note 7(b)).
+As at March 31, 2017 and December 31, 2016, the Company had the Unsecured Convertible Loan (note 5).